-With over 2000 ZZT worlds preserved on the Museum of ZZT website, one of the biggest challenges for those who have never played ZZT worlds before is determining where to begin.
+With thousands of ZZT worlds preserved on the Museum of ZZT website, one of the biggest challenges for those who have never played ZZT worlds before is determining where to begin.
 This has been an issue with ZZT collections for years and has often been mitigated with the use of user reviews.
 The collection of reviews on z2 has been imported, but like any review system there are flaws.

-The grandfathered in reviews are all based on a scale from 0.0 - 5.0 with steps of 0.5.
+The imported reviews are all based on a scale from 0.0 - 5.0 with steps of 0.5.
 The Museum keeps this numeric rating in place, but also supports the option to omit a review score as more and more people begin to reconsider the usefulness of turning an experience with a ZZT world into an abstract number.
 Rotten Robots has a 3.25 rating, Sketch the MP3 Monkey has a 3.20, and Hallucina 1383890 has a 3.17.
 What do those numbers mean?

 Do not post reviews which:

 - Do not discuss the contents of the ZIP file archive they're associated with.

 - Are personal attacks on the world's author.

 - Contain slurs (racial, homophobic, transphobic, etc.) or generally create a toxic presence.

 ZZT has a long history and many authors may be interested in seeing how their worlds hold up today.
 Provided that some time has passed between the world's release and the author's review (there's no explicit amount of time, try to be reasonable), you may review your own world.
 However, it may be better to submit an article giving the world a proper post-mortem or revisit instead of using the review system.